fauzaanu/fauzaanu/README.md

 Almost 7 years ago I started making trading tools for the Metatrader 4 platform.
 (Some of my tools: ChartFlix, AFP, Stalk-Board, etc..)

+Chasing from this intial exposure into forex, I Completed a Diploma in Islamic Finance, & came real close to completing a Degree as well

 Graphics design became interesting to me as a lot of Businesses started wanting to go online after the Pandemic

+I've completed almost all the certifications of YES I'm a Designer founded by Martin - A great recommendation for anyone looking to become a Designer Online!

-I'm Currently studying a C3 in Graphics Design @ MI College
+I'm Currently studying a C3 in Graphics Design @ MI College which is stripend based program funded by JobCenter.mv

 I'm Currently Learning TailwindCSS, Django, Kotlin